 Mark your calendars - these dates are rooted in Celtic tradition.

 There are eight special sacred days, holidays, and festivals in Ireland that date back to the old Celtic world.
-Christianity adapted many of their feast days to match the old Celtic traditions - learn about them below:

 St Brigid's Day - Imbolc

 The year's first sacred holiday, the feast day of Saint Brigid, is celebrated on February 1, marking the beginning of Spring.

 The Bogha Bríde or Brigid's Day Cross is the symbol of the day.
 Traditionally, reeds or straw are collected from the fields and crafted into a cross.
 St. Brigid is Ireland’s first native saint, the most celebrated Irish female saint, and was the Abbess of one of the first convents in Ireland.

 Around the globe, Irish people and those of Irish descent celebrate St. Patrick's Day on March 17, which is one of Ireland's biggest holidays.

 The special holiday is devoted to the patron saint of Ireland.
 The religious day is marked by a special mass for the feast and traditionally everyone wears green.
 This is considered the middle of the Spring season and is also referred to as the Spring Equinox.